A primer on optimal transport for causal inference with observational data: Instrumental variable models: identification, bounds, robustness

 The large support assumption is testable in practice and is usually very badly violated \citep{heckman1990varieties}, not least since many instruments have finite support \cite{torgovitsky2015identification}.
 In particular, the fact that the control variable is by construction uniform is a restricting factor.

-The knowledge that this identification result is based on optimal transportation allows us to alleviate this issue slightly by replacing the map \( F_{X|Z}(X) \) by a more general function \( m^{-1}(X,Z) \) to generate an $R$ which need not have a uniform distribution.
+The knowledge that this identification result is based on optimal transportation allows us to characterize the full class of valid control variables by replacing the map \( F_{X|Z}(X) \) by a more general function \( m^{-1}(X,Z) \) to generate an $R$ which need not have a uniform distribution.
 The important requirement on \( m^{-1} \) is that it can be written as \( m^{-1}(X,Z) = T(h^{-1}(Z,X)) \) for some measure-preserving isomorphism \( T \), which \textit{must not depend on} \( z \).
 A measure-preserving isomorphism $T$ is a map that is measurable and preserves the measure whose inverse exists and is also measurable and measure-preserving.
 In this case, the two $\sigma$-algebras induced by $R$ and $W$ coincide, so that $R$ is a valid control variable.
 Using this idea, we have the following simple generalization of the control variable approach.

 \begin{proposition}[Generalized control variables] Let \( F_W \) be absolutely continuous and strictly increasing and let \(h(z,w)\) be the monotone rearrangement between $F_W$ and $F_{X|Z=z}$ for all $z$.
 If \( F_{X|Z=z} \) is continuous in $x$ for all $z$, then any univariate random variable \( R \) independent of \( Z \) for which there exists a measure-preserving isomorphism $T:[0,1] \to\mathbb{R}$ mapping the uniformly distributed $\tilde{R} = F_{X|Z}(X)$ to $R$ can be made a control variable by setting